Clayton Bailey: Career

-Bailey Art Museum
+Clayton Bailey World of Wonders Art Museum

 In 2013, Bailey and his wife, artist Betty G. Bailey, founded the Bailey Art Museum in Crockett, California.
-The Bailey Art Museum is near the Bailey's former residence and studio in Port Costa.
+The Bailey Art Museum is near the Bailey's former home and studio in Port Costa.
 The 3200 ft2 space brings together works from across the artist's five decades plus career featuring examples of Funk art, Nut art, ceramics, and metal sculpture (including robots and space guns), as well as pseudo-scientific curiosities by the artist's alter-ego Dr. Gladstone.
 The museum also includes narrative watercolor drawings by Betty G. Bailey and a gift shop.

-In 2021, a large collection of Bailey's work was acquired by Curated Storefront in Akron, Ohio, through his daughter, Robin.
-Curated Storefront, an arts non-profit, has presented engaging artwork in multiple unused spaces; commissioned and employed artists; offered educational outreach programs to further engage the public; and stimulated commercial development.
-The work now resides in a pop-up museum in downtown Akron in the historic Akron landmark building.
-The pop-up museum features many of Bailey's most iconic pieces such as his trademark robots, Jumping Judy and the Bigfoot Bones.
-This pop-up museum is also the largest collection of Bailey's work in the world.
-The pop-up museum also features merchandise for sale and is open to the public for free.
+In 2021, a significant collection of Clayton Bailey’s work was acquired by Curated Storefront, a nonprofit arts organization, through his daughter, Robin.
+Curated Storefront, known for refurbishing empty storefronts with public art installations, founded an open-access art museum dedicated to Bailey’s work in downtown Akron, Ohio, housed in the University of Akron.
+The museum, holding the largest collection of Bailey's work in the world, also includes an interactive exhibition and a gift shop.